 Lewis has developed a range of protocols, policies, and strategies for compliance with the Australian Government’s Carbon Farming Initiative.
 Lewis speaks widely in Australia and overseas on environmental markets, the carbon economy and the carbon farming initiative.

 Simon Ingram is a Senior Environmental Manager at GCS and has expertise in the technical analysis, development and implementation of projects relating to environmental markets and natural resource managemen

 Simon specialises in the technical aspects of environmental management and has developed projects, tools and methodologies for land based projects.
-At both an international and domestic level he has undertaken Geographic Information System (GIS) analysis and spatial analysis of naturalenvironments, particularly relating to forests.
+At both an international and domestic level he has undertaken Geographic Information System (GIS) analysis and spatial analysis of natural environments, particularly relating to forests.
 He has also engaged in multidisciplinary environmental research at both a corporate and academic level.
-Simon has a background in environmental management, geography, economics and communications and has a Master of Environmental Management from the University of New South Wales.
+Simon has a background in environmental management, geography, economics and communications and has a Master of Environmental Management from UNSW.

 Jenny Sinclair is an experienced ecologist with extensive research, lecturing and project management experience.
 She has carried out research in terrestrial, aquatic and marine environments on a diverse range of projects covering conservation, ecology, genetics, population demography, behaviour and evolution.
 She specialises in research and management of ecology projects in remote locations such as Antarctica, Eastern Mexican ranges, central Australian rangelands, remote Western Australia coastlines and subantarctic territories.